Kimito Nono: Club career

+Kashima Antlers

 Nono received two offers from J1 League clubs.
 In June 2023, it was announced that he would be joining J1 League team Kashima Antlers for the 2024 J1 League season.

 Nono made his debut for the club on the opening game of the season in a 3–0 league victory over Nagoya Grampus.
 He became the first college graduate rookie since 1993 to be named in the starting lineup of the opening game for a Kashima side.
 In April 2024, he scored his first goal for the club, an 85th-minute winner in a 1–0 league win over Kyoto Sanga.

 In his first appearance in the J.League Cup, Nono was sent off in extra time in a 2–1 victory over Vanraure Hachinohe.
 After scoring two goals in a 3–2 defeat to Shonan Bellmare on 28 September 2024, he picked up a knee injury which ruled him out for the remainder of the season.
 Despite missing the last two months of the season, his nine goals in thirty-one appearances meant Nono was selected in the 2024 J.League Best XI.
 He was the first university graduate rookie since Kaoru Mitoma in 2020 to be inducted into the Best XI.

+Ahead of the 2025 season, Nono stated he wanted to continue his goalscoring form and was aiming for a double digit goal tally.
+Nono retained his place as the first-choice right-back until he picked up an injury in April following a J.League Cup match against Renofa Yamaguchi, which ruled him out for two months.
+By June, he was starting to be eased back into the starting XI and by July he was once again starting most games at right-back.
+He finished the season making 32 appearances across all competitions, scoring 2 goals and helping Kashima win their first league title since 2016.

+In 2026, Nono played almost every game for Kashima in the J1 100 Year Vision League and his performances gained him a place in the Regional Round East Best Eleven He scored 2 goals in 19 appearances as Kashima finished runners-up in the competition.

+D.C.
+United

+In July 2026, it was announced that Nono would be joining MLS club D.C.
+United on a three-year contract, occupying one of their international roster slots.
+There he would be linking up with former Kashima Antlers manager René Weiler.